fluent/fluentd-docs-gitbook/deployment/plugin-management.md

 listed gems using Bundler.
 Fluentd will only load the listed gems separated from shared gems, and will also prevent unexpected plugin updates.

-In addition, if you update Fluentd's Ruby version, Bundler will reinstall the listed gems for the new Ruby version.
+If you update Fluentd's Ruby version, Bundler will reinstall the listed gems for the new Ruby version.
 This allows you to avoid the C extension API compatibility problem.

 ### For `td-agent`